Bordered Heegaard Floer homology: Invariance and pairing: Compatibility with algebra

 Geometrically, this corresponds to the one-parameter moduli space of curves asymptotic to two Reeb chords (at different heights), shown at the left of Figure~\ref{fig:AHigherProduct}.
-One end (pictured in the center) is a two-story building where one of the stories contains both Reeb chords.
+One end (pictured in the center) is a height $2$ comb where one of the stories contains both Reeb chords.
 At the other end (pictured at the right), the two Reeb chords collide and a split curve degenerates. \end{example}

 \begin{proof}[Proof of Proposition~\ref{prop:A-module-defined}] Morally, the proof proceeds by considering the ends of the index $2$ moduli spaces.
 As in the type $D$ module case, however, we will instead appeal to Theorem~\ref{thm:master_equation}.